Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Is blockchain the same as Bitcoin?

-No. Blockchain is the technology.
-Bitcoin is a cryptocurrency that uses it.
+Specifically, no. Instead, blockchain is the technology, while Bitcoin is a cryptocurrency that uses it.

 Can blockchain be hacked?